GoogleCloudPlatform/python-docs-samples/scripts/readme-gen/templates/auth.tmpl.rst

 ++++++++++++++

-Authentication is typically done through `Application Default Credentials`_, this means you do not have to change the code to authenticate as long as your environment has credentials.
+Authentication is typically done through `Application Default Credentials`_, which means you do not have to change the code to authenticate as long as your environment has credentials.
 You have a few options for setting up
 authentication: